-Life is not easy.
+Overcoming defeat is not easy.
+Life in general is not easy.
 Making a difference in the world is not easy, but we can’t allow ourselves to be defeated.
 If you feel a calling to a certain cause or mission, you must chase that will all you have.

 It might seem like a failure at first, and to fail after trying SO HARD can really be discouraging, but the thing is one event always leads to another.

 For instance, you decide to start your own business, mowing lawns.
 As with any new business, you’re going to have to do a lot of networking, meeting new people, trying to sell yourself and let yourself be known the world.
 Many of these new people will bring you hope.
 You think each one is a potential new customer.
 Each one might be ‘the one’ to get your business of the ground and give you some fuel to keep going, but each one keeps turning you down.

 You grow frustrated, but don’t give in to the discouragement.
 You’re only one customer away from overcoming defeat.